Stringbuilder101/website/README.md

 6. https://github.com/Stringbuilder101/chalkboard/blob/main/README.md https://stringbuilder101.github.io/chalkboard/
 7. In this version I have some placeholder images, and they will be replaced later, the hat will be added to some pages including logo.
-For thise project the user when asked about priviliges should chose teacher, student, or admin.
+For thise project the user when asked about priviliges should chose teacher, student, or admin. map.html is the page for map that is running on VS code, not on GitHub